kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -l
 Treat input (stdin or arguments) as lists of CSDB objects to upissue, rather than CSDB objects themselves.

+-m
+Modify issue-related metadata on objects without incrementing the issue or inwork numbers.
+The -I, -q, and -r options have the opposite effect in this mode.
+The modified objects are written to stdout by default, and the -f option can be used to change them in-place.

 -N
 Omit issue/inwork numbers from filename.